jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-05.md

 there remains either 3, or 6, or 5; in the second, 5, 3, or 6;
 and in the third, 6, 5, or 3; which cannot take place in square numbers.
-Whenever, therefore, we meet with such formuUe, we are certain that it is useless to attempt discovering any case, in which they can become squares: and, for this reason, the considerations, into which we have just entered, are of some importance.
+Whenever, therefore, we meet with such formulae, we are certain that it is useless to attempt discovering any case, in which they can become squares: and, for this reason, the considerations, into which we have just entered, are of some importance.